nbalepur/new-website/_pages/about.md

 Hello!
 My name is Nishant and I'm a first-year Ph.D. student in the **CLIP Lab** at the University of Maryland, where I am fortunate to be advised by **Professors [Jordan Boyd-Grayber](http://users.umiacs.umd.edu/~jbg/)** and **[Rachel Rudinger](https://rudinger.github.io/)**.
 As of 2023, I am extremely thankful to be funded by the [NSF GRFP](https://www.nsfgrfp.org/).

-I am interested in aligning, interpreting, and guiding [Muppet](https://www.youtube.com/watch?v=u0DgoRVLTE8)/LLM outputs.
+I am currently working on aligning, interpreting, and guiding [Muppet](https://www.youtube.com/watch?v=u0DgoRVLTE8)/LLM outputs.
 My research can broadly be grouped into three questions:
 1. How can we make model outputs more **factual**?
    [[EMNLP 2023a](https://arxiv.org/abs/2305.03276), [EMNLP 2023b](https://arxiv.org/abs/2310.14486)]
 2. How can **users guide** model outputs?